Blendify/blender-manual/trunk/blender_docs/manual/animation/drivers/usage.rst

-A driver that sets the property value to the value of a different property can be quickly created by using the *Copy As New Driver* context menu option of the input property, and then pasting the result on the output property via *Paste Driver*.
+A driver that sets the property value to the value of a different property can be quickly created by using the *Copy As New Driver* context menu option of the input property, and then pasting the result onto the output property via *Paste Driver*.

+It is also possible to add the new driver variable to an existing driver using the :ref:`Paste Driver Variables <drivers-variables>` button in the editor panel.

 Expression
 ==========

 This is a quick way to add drivers with a scripted expression.
-First click the property you want to add a driver to, then add a hash ``#`` and a scripted expression.
+First click the property you want to add a driver to, then type a hash ``#`` and a scripted expression.

 Some examples: